EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Configure-a-guest-operating-system.md

 In the virtual machine PM-SRV20, set the administrator password, set the IP address to 10.1.200.160/26, the default gateway to 10.1.200.1 and the DNS client server to 10.1.1.8.
 Join the virtual machine to the domain ad.adatum.com and rename the guest operating system computer.

+> How can you paste the IP address into the virtual machine?

 ## Instructions

-Perform this task on CL1.
+Perform these steps on CL1.

 1. Sign in as **ad\Administrator**.
 1. Open **Hyper-V Manager**.